 Fenugreek:

-Fenugreek (Trigonella foenum-graecum) is unfamiliar to many Americans, but it has long been used in the Middle East and India as a food.
-It has a reputation for blood sugar control that may be well-earned.
-A recent three-year study of people with pre-diabetes found that those receiving 5 gr of fenugreek powder twice a day before meals were four times less likely to develop diabetes than those who did not get fenugreek (Journal of Diabetes and Metabolic Disorders, Oct.
+Most Americans know little if anything about fenugreek (Trigonella foenum-graecum).
+People in the Middle East and India like to use this plant as a spice, and it has earned a reputation for blood sugar control.
+A recent three-year study of people with pre-diabetes found that those taking 5 grams of fenugreek powder twice a day before meals were four times less likely to develop diabetes than those who did not get fenugreek (Journal of Diabetes and Metabolic Disorders, Oct.
 2, 2015).
 A previous randomized controlled trial had also shown that fenugreek seeds improved glucose metabolism and serum lipid profiles (International Journal for Vitamin and Nutrition Research, 2014).